CAA is discriminatory as it does not extend to Tamil refugees, DMK tells Supreme Court

 On October 30, the Centre told the Supreme Court that the Citizenship (Amendment) Act does not affect the legal, democratic or secular rights of Indian citizens.
 It claimed that the Act is a “focused law” that seeks to provide a relaxation, in the nature of an amnesty, to specific communities from specified countries with a clear cut-off date.

-However, the DMK said that the central government’s affidavit did not make any mention of the condition of Tamil refugees.
+However, the DMK leader said that the central government’s affidavit did not make any mention of the condition of Tamil refugees.

-“I humbly submit that the step motherly behaviour of respondent number one [Centre] towards Tamil refugees has left them living in constant fear of deportation and an uncertain future,” the party said.
+“I humbly submit that the step motherly behaviour of respondent number one [Centre] towards Tamil refugees has left them living in constant fear of deportation and an uncertain future,” Bharathi said.

 The Centre has claimed that the citizenship law only seeks to provide relief to members of persecuted communities living in Pakistan, Afghanistan and Bangladesh.